 Short-lived branches typically originate from the dev

-once the task is implemented, will be merged back into dev
+branch and, once the task is implemented, will be merged

 As a best practice, it is better to adopt a standardized naming convention for clarity and consistency.
 Here is a recommendation: